ISRAEL POLITICAL BRIEF

 ISRAEL POLITICAL BRIEF: ISRAEL NEWS

-PM Netanyahu’s Remarks at the MASA Mega Event
+PM Netanyahu’s Remarks at Masa’s Tenth Anniversary Event

 I want to thank all of you.
 By the end of this Masa, I’ll be thanking you in Hebrew and you’ll all understand.
 But you understand anyway.

 I want to welcome my good friend Natan Sharansky; the Deputy Minister of Education, Avi Wortzman; the Director, the Head of the Directorate of Masa, Aaron Abramovich; and the new Director-General Liron.
 She worked for me, and she’s great.
 And all the members who are here, from Masa and from the Jewish Agency, and most of all, all of you from Masa.